RMS Queen Mary: 1992 closure and reopening

 With Disney gone, the Hotel Queen Mary closed on 30 September 1992.
 The owners of the Spruce Goose, the Aero Club of Southern California, sold the plane to the Evergreen Aviation & Space Museum in Oregon.
 The plane departed on barges on 2 October 1992.
 The Queen Mary remained open until 31 December 1992 when it closed.

 During this period, the ship was nominated and listed on the National Register of Historic Places in 1993.
-Also the Port of Long Beach turned over control over the vessel to the city in 1993.
+Also the Port of Long Beach turned over control of the vessel to the city in 1993.

 On 5 February 1993, RMS Foundation, Inc signed a five-year lease with the city of Long Beach to act as the operators of the property.
 The foundation was run by President and C.E.O.
 Joseph F. Prevratil, who had managed the attraction for Wrather.
 On 26 February 1993 the tourist attraction reopened completely, while the hotel reopened partially on 5 March with 125 rooms and the banquet facilities, with the remainder of the rooms coming online on 30 April.
 In 1995, RMS Foundation's lease was extended to twenty years, while the scope of the lease was reduced to operation of the ship.
 A new company, Queen's Seaport Development, Inc. (QSDI), was established in 1995 to control the real estate adjacent to the vessel.
 The dome was used extensively as a soundstage for film and television by taking advantage of the adaptable interior space that was larger than any sound stage in the Los Angeles area.
 In 1998, the city of Long Beach extended the QSDI lease to 66 years.
 Carnival Cruises repurposed a portion of the dome as a passenger terminal in 2001.
-The California State Lands Commission also issued a report in response to citizens concerns about the use of public trust lands and mismanagement of public trust funds.
+The California State Lands Commission also issued a report in response to citizens' concerns about the use of public trust lands and mismanagement of public trust funds.
 The report determined that the uses were not barred by the granting statutes or the public trust doctrine, but may be considered necessarily incidental to the enjoyment of public tidelands.
 They found no evidence of mismanagement, a conclusion that was reviewed and affirmed by the State Attorney General.